 I’m a Creative Technologist with a background in computer science, design and user experience.
-For 5 years I have crafted and carried out the vision of Night Zookeeper as its Technical Director, aiming to make children more creative online through reading and writing.
+For five years I crafted and carried out the vision of Night Zookeeper as its Technical Director, aiming to make children more creative through reading and writing.
 I went on to work on award-winning interactive campaigns at Penguin Books before joining BBC Research & Development, where I now explore the future of online news.

 Our goal as a team was to create interactive spaces which will help reach new audiences.
 Half of it was finding an appealing concept, and the other was helping readers see the books in a different light.
 Oftentimes a book, particularly non fiction, can seem a little out of reach when in reality these books are made to be accessible.
 It’s easy to imagine someone dismissing a book because they think “it’s not for me” even before they’ve opened it.
 All they need is someone to shine a light in order for them to see the book for what it really is.

 30 years ago, Richard Dawkins wrote a suite of computer programmes to demonstrate evolution in action.
 We brought Dawkins’ code back to life, making them available in the browser for the first time.
 We then used the code to generate unique covers for each of the three books Penguin re-issued, each copy featuring a unique biomorph, shell or wave pattern.

 Play with evolution at mountimprobable.com